nadavyayon/Intensify3D/Readme.md

 Last, after running Intensify3D, The “Start” will change to messages regarding the run progression.

 *intuition for selection of the MBI value: The correct approximation of the image background depends on “cleaning out” the signal pixels by thresholding and spatial filtering.
 High brightness signal pixels can affect the ability of the spatial filter.
 The MBI should be set so that the most signal pixels will be removed without removing background pixels.
 Notice the red-labeled pixels in the example image of bright spheres.
 Lowering the MBI would result in removing background pixels and increasing the MBI would retain more signal pixels.
 Both ways will lead to a sub-optimal estimation of the background.

+ All rights reserved.
+No part of this software may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher, except in the case of a citation and certain other noncommercial uses permitted by copyright law.